-Corporate KPIs TSR Business Unit KPIs CEO 70% 30% N/A Other executives 15% 15% 70% CEO and other executiv res, respectively.
-In determiny advisers to arrive at a leve ning the percenta portion for relative TSR for the ges, the Board considered input ed meaningful as a measure of median performance, wh absolute discretion in fir other executives.
-The B impacts of external mark ensuring fairness and th remuneration policy.
-Acc nich is consistent with good nalising remuneration outco oard may exercise its discre- ket conditions outside the c nat any exercise of discretion cordingly, in the event that market practice.
-A mes for incentive- etion (either up or ontrol of manager n reinforces Starp the Index has per f the award to vest at below additionally, the Board maintains based awards to the CEO and down) to take into account the nent.
-The Board is cognisant of harma's strategy and formed particularly poorly, the ards in years of poor shareholder How is performance assessed?
+Corporate KPIs TSR Business Unit KPIs

+CEO 70% 30% N/A

+Other executives 15% 15% 70%

+The Board considers 30% and 15% of LTI equity as the appropriate portion for relative TSR for the CEO and other executives, respectively.
+In determining the percentages, the Board considered input from investors and proxy advisers to arrive at a level that is considered meaningful as a measure of performance, and sufficient to be relevant.

+The relative TSR performance measure does not allow for a portion of the award to vest at below median performance, which is consistent with good market practice.
+Additionally, the Board maintains absolute discretion in finalising remuneration outcomes for incentive-based awards to the CEO and other executives.
+The Board may exercise its discretion (either up or down) to take into account the impacts of external market conditions outside the control of management.
+The Board is cognisant of ensuring fairness and that any exercise of discretion reinforces Starpharma's strategy and remuneration policy.
+Accordingly, in the event that the Index has performed particularly poorly, the Board may exercise its discretion to prevent excessive executive awards in years of poor shareholder returns

+How is performance assessed?

 At the end of each performance period, after consideration of actual performance against KPIs, the Remuneration and Nomination Committee recommends the amount of LTIs to vest to the CEO for approval by the Board.
 For executives other than the CEO, the Remuneration and Nomination Committee seeks recommendations from the CEO, and then make recommendations to the Board.

 Relative TSR is calculated independently by a professional services firm with specialist expertise.

 When is performance assessed and when are awards paid or vest?

 The end of the financial year corresponds with the end of each performance period.
 Performance is assessed following the end of the financial year to allow for the timely disclosure in the annual remuneration report.
 This is usually within two months of the end of the financial year.

 For LTI equity, the rights will vest on 30 September following the performance assessment.
 Once vested, KMP executives can elect to convert vested rights into shares during prescribed exercise windows throughout future periods.
 The maximum period for the exercise of vested rights is 15 years from grant date.

 Is performance against KPIs disclosed?
-Same as for STI. r STI.

 Contractual entitlement?

-There are no predeterm ined LTI equity entitlements 3.
+There are no predetermined LTI equity entitlements.

 What happens if an executive leaves?
-Same as for STI.

 What happens on a change of control?
-Same as for STI.

 What happens in the case of fraud/dishonesty?

-Same as for STI.
-Re-testing Same as for STI.
-How is the conversion of performance rights to shares satisfied?
-Same as for STI.
+How is the conversion of performance rights to shares

+Re-testing

+satisfied?

 Are performance rights eligible for dividends?
-Same as for STI.